rozza/mongo-spark/doc/0-introduction.md

 ### Loading and analyzing data from MongoDB

-Now we have some data in MongoDB we can use the `sc.loadFromMongoDB` method to create an `RDD` representing a collection:
+Now we have some data in MongoDB we can use the `sc.loadFromMongoDB` implicit method to create an `RDD` representing a collection:

 ```scala
 val rdd = sc.loadFromMongoDB()